 To do so, the quality of the environments and relationships they build together are vital.
 For this reason, her writing and public speaking focuses on human-centered, research-based approaches to optimizing human potential.
 Topics include resilience, relationships, mindset, neuroplasticity, the power of story, social and emotional learning, character, the science of learning and development, toxic stress, trauma, and the science of exercise, sleep, and nutrition.

 Dr. Walker earned a doctorate in Behavioral Genetics from the Social, Genetic and Developmental Psychiatry Centre at King’s College London, and a B.S. in Finance from the University of Colorado, Boulder.
-She serves on the board of the U.S. Olympic and Paralympic Foundation, is a trustee of the Kent Denver School, a member of the United States Tennis Association’s Sport Science Committee and works closely with Turnaround for Children and LIFT Communities.
+She serves on the board of the U.S. Olympic and Paralympic Foundation, is a trustee of the Kent Denver School, a member of the United States Tennis Association’s Sport Science Committee and works closely with the Junior Tennis Champions Center, Turnaround for Children and LIFT Communities.
 She lives in Denver with her husband, their three sons, and a beloved goldendoodle puppy.